fekelley4/KelleyLiddle_ENV872_EDA_FinalProject/README.md

 ## Folder structure, file formats, and naming conventions

 The folders in this repository are labeled as Output, Code, Data/Raw, and Data/Processed.
 All data files are meticulously downloaded or processed and are uniformly formatted in CSV.
-Our code is organized into both .Rmd files and .R files.
+Our code was saved as .Rmd files.
 The initial wrangled file was named salmon_data with additional suffixes to indicate its status as raw or processed, how it was processed, and which species was subsetted if relevant.

 ## Metadata